Wading into foreign affairs days before his inauguration, US President-elect Donald Trump has taken aim at a key Western alliance.

 Trump has had a fraught relationship with US intelligence and he accused officials of leaking the dossier containing lurid allegations, comparing their conduct to Nazi Germany.
 Brennan said such a comparison was "outrageous", adding: "There is no basis for Mr Trump to point fingers at the intelligence community for leaking information that was already available publicly".

-Trump told the Washington Post that he is nearing completion of a plan to replace President Barack Obama's signature healthcare law with the goal of "insurance for everybody," while also vowing to force drug companies to negotiate directly with the government on prices in Medicare and Medicaid.
+that he is nearing completion of a plan to replace President Barack Obama's signature healthcare law with the goal of "insurance for everybody," while also vowing to force drug companies to negotiate directly with the government on prices in Medicare and Medicaid.
 Trump declined to reveal specifics, but any proposals from the incoming president would almost certainly dominate the Republican effort to overhaul federal health policy as he prepares to work with his party's congressional majorities.

 Trump's plan is likely to face questions from the right, following years of GOP opposition to further expansion of government involvement in the healthcare system, and from those on the left, who see his ideas as disruptive to changes brought by the Affordable Care Act that have extended coverage to tens of millions of Americans.
 Trump said he will target pharmaceutical companies over drug prices and demand that they negotiate directly with Medicaid and Medicare.
 "They're politically protected, but not anymore," he said.